Voucher Scheme

 Refer to the guidelines for information on eligibility, funding levels, co-investment expectations, as well as the application and funding process.
 All applicants are required to complete and submit the applications online.
 The link to the application form can be found in the guideline document.
 We strongly advise you to develop your application on the provided template as the online form cannot be saved and retrieved at a later date.

-Applications close on 26th April 2024, 5pm (AEST).
+Applications close on Thursday 31st of October 2024, 5pm (AEST).

 Voucher scheme documents